vfong3/Fong_ENV872_FinalProject/README.md

 - Data/Raw: original datasets
 - Data/Processed: cleaned datasets
 - Code: R markdown files for each step of data pipeline and final project page, HTML of final project page, images included in final project page
+-Output: final figures (maps are not included in this folder as interactive maps are embedded in the final project page)

 File naming convention: Fong_ENV872_FinalProject_[DescriptiveName]